 I received my PhD in 2013 in the Department of English and Comparative Literary Studies at the University of Warwick.
 From 2013 to 2016, I held a fixed-term post as a Teaching Fellow in this same department.
 I am currently living in Berlin researching and writing my first monograph: Shakespeare’s Influence on Karl Marx: The Shakespearean Roots of Marxism.

 My doctoral thesis, Shakespeare’s Influence on Marx, Freud and the Frankfurt School Critical Theorists (2013), which was supervised by Jonathan Bate and Thomas Docherty and examined by John Drakakis, explores the influence of Shakespeare’s plays on Marxism, psychoanalysis and Frankfurt School Critical Theory.
 I traced the influence of Shakespeare’s plays on the development of Marx’s and Freud’s writings and how that influence formed the roots of 20th century Critical Theory.
-I am currently writing a monograph, Shakespeare’s Influence on Karl Marx: The Shakespearean Roots of Marxism, from my doctoral research.
-I will be submitting chapters to the commissioning editor at Oxford University Press who is considering it for publication.
+I am currently writing a monograph, Shakespeare’s Influence on Karl Marx: The Shakespearean Roots of Marxism.
 I have published some of my research in Shakespeare journals, translation journals and Critical Theory journals.
 Please see my publications page.

 Shakespeare and Marx